Get Approved for up to $35,000 in 3 minutes

 Canadian Dividend Tax Credit

-While we did briefly mention this Canadian dividend credit above, let’s dive a little further into it and what it means.
-Essentially, the dividend tax credit is given to Canadian shareholders to apply against their tax liability on the grossed up part of their dividends.
-How it works is it applies along with provincial tax credits to any dividends received.
+While we did briefly mention this Canadian dividend tax credit mechanism above, let’s dive a little further into it and what it means.
+Essentially, the dividend tax credit is a Federal tax credit given to Canadian shareholders to apply against their tax liability on the grossed-up part of their dividends.
+It works because it applies along with provincial tax credits to any dividends received.
 The amounts depend on whether you have eligible dividends, non-eligible dividends or a combination of both.

 The reason that the dividend tax credit is issued is to avoid double taxation since the Canadian corporation that issued the dividend already paid taxes on the income that they received.
-The rates given to eligible and non-eligible tax credits is based on what the corporation would have paid in tax.
+The dividend tax credit based the rates given to eligible and non-eligible tax creditson what the corporation would have paid in tax which also reflects the fair market value.

 It’s important to note that the Canadian dividend tax credit is a corporate tax credit.
 However, it’s only available to individual shareholders.

-In short, yes they can.
+In short, yes, they can.
 However, this depends on whether dividends are your only form of income or not.
-If this is the case then, as a single person with no other income, you can earn up to $65,061 in eligible dividends before having to pay federal taxes.
-That being said, once you have $54, 403 in eligible dividend income, you need to pay an alternative minimum tax (AMT).
-The amount for provincial taxes varies depending.
+If this is the case, then, as a single person with no other income, you can earn up to $65,061 in eligible dividends before having to pay federal taxes.
+That being said, once you have $54,403 in eligible dividend income, you need to pay an alternative minimum tax (AMT).
+The amount for provincial taxes varies.

 With non-eligible dividends, you can earn up to $31,361 before any federal taxes apply.
 This only applies if dividends are your only source of income.
-The amounts for provincial taxes vary and there are no AMTs on non-eligible dividends.
+The amounts for provincial taxes vary, and there are no AMTs for non-eligible dividends.

-The only other exception where you don’t have to pay any taxes on dividends are dividends that come from mutual funds or regulated investments companies that don’t pay taxes.
+The only other exceptions where you don’t have to pay any taxes on dividends are dividends that come from mutual funds or regulated investment companies that don’t pay taxes.
 This is because they invest in tax-exempt securities.
-These are known as tax advantage accounts or non taxable dividends.
-It’s important to know if your dividends are taxable or not for proper tax planning as well as what tax treatment they require if any.
+These are known as tax advantage accounts or non-taxable dividends.
+It’s important to know if your dividends are taxable or not for proper tax planning, as well as what tax treatment they require, if any.

 Difference Between Capital Gains Tax and Dividends Tax

 One important thing to remember when it comes to investment income is that it isn’t all taxed the same.
-GICs and savings deposit accounts are taxed at your highest marginal tax rate that is set by the Canada Revenue Agency.
-Dividend taxes have their own tax rates as well as tax credits at the federal as well as provincial levels.
-With capital gains, you are taxed on 50% of what you earn at your marginal rate.
+GICs and savings deposit accounts are taxed at your highest marginal tax rate, which is set by the Canada Revenue Agency.
+Dividend taxes have their own tax rates as well as tax credits at the federal and provincial levels.
+With capital gains, you are taxed 50% of what you earn at your marginal rate.

 Receiving Dividends in Canada